After the bitcoin boom: Hard lessons for cryptocurrency investors

 Mr Roberts, the British investor who has seen most of his US$23,000 vanish, is holding onto his coins in case they turn around.
 But for now he has stopped trading and is looking for another job.

-"I'm living off the little savings I have left still in my bank account," Mr Roberts said.
+"I'm living off the little savings I have left still in my bank account," he said.
 "I've made a mistake and now I'm going to have to unfortunately pay the cost for the next few years."
+NYTIMES